 In the Netflix series, House of Cards, actor Nathan Darrow, a native of Kansas City, plays Edward Meechum.
 It's an understated role, but he's the keeper of secrets as the bodyguard and driver for ruthless Congressman Francis "Frank" Underwood, played by Kevin Spacey.

-Darrow graduated from Shawnee Mission North High School.
-He earned a bachelor's in theatre performance and literature at the University of Evansville and continued his training as an actor at New York University.
+Darrow graduated from Shawnee Mission North High School in Overland Park, Kan.
+He earned a bachelor's in theatre performance and literature at the University of Evansville in Evansville, Ind., and continued his training as an actor at New York University in New York City.

 After graduate school, he returned to Kansas City in 2003, performing at Kansas City Actors Theatre, Kansas City Repertory Theatre, Unicorn Theatre and the Heart of America Shakespeare Festival, including the roles of Romeo and King Henry V.

-In 2009, Darrow moved to New York, and says it was another Shakespeare production, Richard III, that led to House of Cards.
+In 2009, Darrow moved to New York.
+He says it was another Shakespeare play, Richard III, that led to House of Cards.